msrivani/coding_interview/README.md

 d.
 How do you keep the parrot maintainable?
 What if we need another parrot lives near a Duck?
 Or near a phone that rings frequently?
 All these are achieved by creating a new Parrot class which extends bird class.
 The singing behavior can be modified by setting the singing sound.

+#5 - commit B1.
+In addition to the birds, can you model a fish?
+a.
+Fishes don’t sing
+b.
+Fishes don’t walk
+c.
+Fishes can swim
+Create a new fish class which extends Bird class and Implements swimming interface